ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ---
 title: "Cataloging and Visualizing Cradles of Planet Formation - Reseach Blog"
 published: 2019-09-20
-excerpt: "A research blog about my project on building an online web database for catalogs of circumstellar disks and corresponding 3D models. "
+excerpt: "A research blog about my project on building an online web database for catalogs of circumstellar disks and corresponding 3D models reconstructed from 2D data. "
 permalink: /posts/2019/09/cataloging-visualizing-circumstellar-disks
 ---

 ## Week 1 -- Beginning of the project
 ### September 20, 2019

 Spent an hour today with Matt and Christian discussing the blueprint of this project.
 Feeling really excited.
-Got a 50-page paper to read ~~.
-Hopefully this year can go well.
+Hope this year will go well.

 ![](https://raw.githubusercontent.com/rywjhzd/rywjhzd.github.io/master/images/blog/2019-09-20.jpg)

 ### September 21, 2019

-Had shawarma today at the market.
-Later spent the entire afternoon working on GSD assignment.
-Video chatted with mom and dad.
-Gonna continue working on schoolworks.
+Worked on GSD.

 ![](https://raw.githubusercontent.com/rywjhzd/rywjhzd.github.io/master/images/blog/2019-09-21.jpg)

 ### September 22, 2019

-Worked on PSF and BPH today.
+Worked on PSF and BPH.
 Started to learn how to create a database using Python from some videos and online tutorials.
 Still need to read the paper more.

 ### September 23, 2019